 In traditional North African magic, in the presence of a mysterious illness that does not lend itself to normal treatment, the intervention of djinns is taken into account.
-It is believed that whether physical or mental illness, it can be caused by the influence of a jinn on a person or arise as a result of possession.
+It is believed that whether physical or mental illness, it can be caused by the influence of a jinn on a person as a result of possession.
 If this is the case, appropriate treatment involving either exorcism or propitiation should be undertaken.
 In addition to being the cause of various sufferings, jinn are also known as healers, capable of curing diseases caused by other jinn or of natural origin.
 In other words, when nothing else has worked and proved ineffective, it does not hurt to seek help from the jinns.
-For this purpose, there are various practices, some of which can be performed by the affected person, and others only by dedicated healers in the field.
+For this purpose, there are various practices, some of which can be performed by the affected person, and others only by dedicated sorcerers or healers.

 This highly complex Moroccan rite requires the preparation of a symbolic meal as an offering to the jinn and is intended to cure ailments caused by them.
 Their symptoms usually include fever, hallucinations, drowsiness, restlessness, and body aches, and the sufferer may talk to themselves or to unseen visitors.